-Hootsuite pricing doesn't give you a lot of room, which means you would have to compromise and settle with what you get in each plan (that meets your budget).
+Hootsuite pricing doesn't give you much room, which means you would have to compromise and settle for what you get in each plan (that meets your budget).

 Or you have to pay many folds more (there's a big jump between each plan) to get the desired social media management features.